 Michelle Orwig, RN, CDON, LNHA, joined Marklund nearly 2 years ago as the Director of Nursing at the Wasmond Center.
 She previously worked as a Director of Nursing at other facilities for several years, and prior to that worked in a hospital setting for about eight years in the NICU/Labor & Delivery/Flight.
 She is a member of: APIC: Association for Professionals in infection control and epidemiology; IHCA: Illinois healthcare association; ANA: American Nurses Association; AADNS: American Association of Directors of Nursing Services; NAB: National association of Long Term Care Administrator Boards.
 Contact Michelle Orwig at 224-523-7544.

 Administrator, Marklund Philip Center, and Director of Therapy

 Gunjan Patel has been with Marklund since 2004.
-She graduated from University of Illinois with a bachelors degree in Science in Biology and from Northwestern University with a Masters degree in Physical Therapy.
+She graduated from University of Illinois with a Bachelor of Science in Biology and from Northwestern University with a Master of Science in Physical Therapy.
 Her background consists of working and managing therapy departments at a variety of hospitals and out-patient settings in the Chicagoland area.
 Currently at Marklund, Gunjan holds a LNHA license, and enjoys being both the Administrator for the Philip Center in Bloomingdale as well as Director of Therapy for all sites.
 Contact Gunjan Patel at 630-529-2871.